-Any patient who has a bacteremia not acquired at your facility that is thought to be associated with any other healthcare exposure (e.g. another acute-care facility, long-term care, rehabilitation facility, clinic or exposure to a medical device).
+Any patient who has a bacteremia not acquired at your facility that is thought to be associated with any other healthcare exposure (e.g. another acute-care facility, long-term care, complex continuing care rehabilitation facility, clinic or exposure to a medical device).